Invites Guide

 Invites Integration

-3. Install Branch.io on the client side and add Branch.io keys into your gradle file.
-This is optional step - you can put keys directly to your Android Manifest, but this way is more flexible.
-You can find your Branch key by logging into your Branch Dashboard
+- Install Branch.io on the client side and add Branch.io keys to your Gradle file.
+This step is optional — you can put keys directly in your Android Manifest, but the Gradle approach is more flexible.
+Find your Branch key in your Branch Dashboard.

 defaultConfig {